 New York’s second-best team comes first in ice cream presentation.
-Not only does their ridged New York Mets helmet holds soft serve with confidence, it also puts it on display.
+Not only does their ridged New York Mets helmet hold soft serve with confidence, it also puts it on display.
 Blue and orange sprinkles topped my vanilla and chocolate swirl for the necessary crunch.
 The ice cream itself tastes as if it came straight from your childhood ice cream truck.

-- Rogers Centre
+3. Rogers Centre

 Back home, the cold, fall evening didn’t ruin the smooth and rich ice cream at the Rogers Centre.
 A perfect vanilla flavour and creamy texture told me the Toronto Blue Jays know top notch soft serve ice cream.